r-unruh/mtracker/README.md

 sudo chmod +x /usr/local/bin/mtracker
 ```

-More user-friendly install options will be added at some point.
+More user-friendly install options will probably be added at some point.

 ## Tutorial